All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical observation: The specific benefits of combining these compounds are based on clinical experience from physicians who prescribe both, supported by mechanistic reasoning from the independent evidence bases.
 This represents legitimate medical practice at a different evidence tier than RCT data.

-Theoretical: Proposed synergistic effects on neuroprotection and long-term lean mass preservation are extrapolated from independent preclinical findings and have not been directly studied in combination models.
+Theoretical: Proposed combined effects on neuroprotection and long-term lean mass preservation are extrapolated from independent preclinical findings and haven't been directly studied in combination models.

 Safety Considerations